 The Strengths and Weaknesses represent the internal dimension of the business unit under consideration.
 These cover factors which are or should be under management's control.
 A McKinsey 7-S analysis is a good way of making sure you've covered all your bases.

-To understand the matrix presentation described above, consider that Strengths and Opportunities represent the positive strategic forces, whilst Weaknessses and Threats represent the negative strategic forces.
-In this way the vertical axis represents internal and external, and the horizontal axis represents positive and negative.
+To understand the matrix presentation described above, consider that Strengths and Opportunities represent the positive strategic forces, whilst Weaknesses and Threats represent the negative strategic forces.
+In this way, the vertical axis represents internal and external, and the horizontal axis represents positive and negative.

 A SWOT Analysis can be an incredibly quick and insightful way to understand and communicate an organisation's current strategic positioning.
 It should not be overlooked simply because of its simplicity.
 In fact, that may be its greatest strength.

-You can build a SWOT analysis, alone or with a team, using our completely new and free collaborative Strategic Learning tool.
+You can build a SWOT analysis, alone or with a team, using our completely new and free collaborative StratNavApp.com.